 Position and initialize the perfusion setup NOTE: this is only necessary for generation of active force.
 Continue to step 4.2. when performing passive tension experiments.

-Figure 5
+Initialize the fast-step motor position at 4 V (Figure 5B).

 Slide the perfusion stand on the table to align the left bottom corner of the stand with the tape on the table.
-NOTE: Be careful not to hit the force probe or the piezo!
+NOTE: Be careful not to hit the force probe or the piezo motor!

 Use the manipulator to roughly position the Ɵ-glass by eye;